Han-0/Tournament-Manager-App/README.md

 # Tournament-Manager-App
-Microsoft Forms Application Written as part of a supplemental course by Tim Corey.
+Microsoft Forms Application Written as part of a supplemental course by Tim Corey (www.IAmTimCorey.com).

-Code contained within this repository was written following instruction by Tim Corey (www.IAmTimCorey.com) as part of his free online C# programming course.

 TODO: